What is it? & When does it take place?

 It’s a fantastic start to your year in China.
-It covers quite a few things, including but not limited to: teacher training, teaching practice, survival Chinese, cultural excursion, and an introduction to Chinese law and regulations.
+It covers quite a few things, potentially including but not limited to: teacher training, teaching practice, survival Chinese, cultural excursion, and an introduction to Chinese law and regulations.
 There is also quite a strong social element to the camp.
 You will meet a lot of really cool people, and long-lasting friendships will be formed!

 Note of caution:

 The camp is not a holiday.
 It is not a 2 week-long party.
 It is hard work, and long days.
-Applicants often find the camp (the first few days in particular) quite challenging, as they are effectively ‘thrown into the deep end’ from day 1, teaching real lessons, to real Chinese students.
+Applicants often find the camp (the first few days in particular) quite challenging, as they are (sometimes, not always) effectively ‘thrown into the deep end’ from day 1, teaching real lessons, to real Chinese students.
 This, on top of the teacher training and early starts, can feel quite ‘full on’.
 The system is however tried and tested: We consistently witness a facinating transition in the confidence and teaching abilities of our applicants over the 2 weeks.